FFFF-0000h/Tech-Scrolls/README.md

 - **encryption**: the process of converting information or data into a code, especially to prevent unauthorized access.

+- **engagement**: the term used for likes, shares, comments, and other interactions with a person's social media presence. _See [impression](#i)_.

 - **enum**: a special data type that enables for a variable to be a set of predefined constants.

-- **ES6 (ES2015)**: version 6 of the ECMA Script programming language and adds many more features intended to make large-scale software development easier.

 - **environment variables**: a variable whose value is set outside the program, typically through functionality built into the operating system, and can be accessed inside the program.

 - **ERP (Enterprise Resource Planning)**: Refers to software and systems used to plan and manage all the core supply chain, manufacturing, services, financial and other processes of an organization.

+- **ES6 (ES2015)**: version 6 of the ECMA Script programming language and adds many more features intended to make large-scale software development easier.

 - **event**: an action or occurrence detected by a program.